Manhattan Institute for Policy Research: Reagan-era activity (1981–1989)

 During the early 1980s, the institute published several books on supply-side economics and the privatization of services.
-In 1981, Institute program director George Gilder published Wealth and Poverty, a book that some reviewers called the "bible" of the Reagan administration; the book focused on questioning the character of the poor, saying that "the current poor, white even more than black, are refusing to work hard."
-A New York Times reviewer called it "A Guide to Capitalism", arguing that it offered "a creed for capitalism worthy of intelligent people", but noted that it was alternately astonishing and boring, "persuasive and sometimes highly questionable."
+In 1981, Institute program director George Gilder published Wealth and Poverty, a book that some reviewers called the "bible" of the Reagan administration.

 The book was a New York Times bestseller and eventually sold over a million copies.

+The book focused on questioning the character of the poor, saying that "the current poor, white even more than black, are refusing to work hard."

+A New York Times reviewer argued that it offered "a creed for capitalism worthy of intelligent people", but noted that it was alternately astonishing and boring, "persuasive and sometimes highly questionable."

 Other books on supply-side economics published during this era include The Economy in Mind (1982), by Warren Brookes, and The Supply-Side Solution (1983), edited by Timothy Roth and Bruce Bartlett.

+In 1982, the institute paid Charles Murray to write Losing Ground, published in 1984.

 The institute sponsored a documentary film, "Good Intentions", in 1983 based on the book, The State Against Blacks by Walter E. Williams.
 The film debuted on New York area public TV station WNET on June 27, and presented Williams's thesis that government policies have done more to impede than to encourage black economic progress.

-In 1982, the institute paid Charles Murray to write Losing Ground, published in 1984.